LAV-ESG/getting-started/README.md

 Here are some steps you should take to get your computer ready for your project.

 ## Set up your computer to work on your project
 We put up [detailed instructions](https://github.com/LAV-ESG/getting-started/blob/master/SoftwareSetup.md) helping you to make getting started as easy as possible.
+When you are done, the following gives you some pointers how to start using Python:

-## Learnin to work with Python
+## Learning to work with Python

 ### Python for scientific computing
 Python is known for being [easy learn](https://www.quora.com/Is-Python-an-easy-language-to-learn), but slow compared to C or Fortran.